Hafnium: Isotope geochemistry

-Isotopes of hafnium and lutetium (along with ytterbium) are also used in isotope geochemistry and geochronological applications, in lutetium-hafnium dating.
+Isotopes of hafnium and lutetium are also used in isotope geochemistry and geochronological applications, in lutetium-hafnium dating.
 It is often used as a tracer of isotopic evolution of Earth's mantle through time.
 This is because 176Lu decays to 176Hf with a half-life of approximately 37 billion years.

 In most geologic materials, zircon is the dominant host of hafnium (>10,000 ppm) and is often the focus of hafnium studies in geology.
 Hafnium is readily substituted into the zircon crystal lattice, and is therefore very resistant to hafnium mobility and contamination.
 Zircon also has an extremely low Lu/Hf ratio, making any correction for initial lutetium minimal.
 Although the Lu/Hf system can be used to calculate a "model age", i.e. the time at which it was derived from a given isotopic reservoir such as the depleted mantle, these "ages" do not carry the same geologic significance as do other geochronological techniques as the results often yield isotopic mixtures and thus provide an average age of the material from which it was derived.

 Garnet is another mineral that contains appreciable amounts of hafnium to act as a geochronometer.
 The high and variable Lu/Hf ratios found in garnet make it useful for dating metamorphic events.
+Mass spectrometry also makes use of these ratios to date garnet formed through igneous events.

 Other uses

 Due to its heat resistance and its affinity to oxygen and nitrogen, hafnium is a good scavenger for oxygen and nitrogen in gas-filled and incandescent lamps.
-Hafnium is also used as the electrode in plasma cutting because of its ability to shed electrons into air.
+Hafnium is also used as the electrode in plasma cutting because of its ability to shed electrons into the air.
+Hafnium metallocene compounds can be prepared from hafnium tetrachloride and various cyclopentadiene-type ligand species.
+Perhaps the simplest hafnium metallocene is hafnocene dichloride.
+Hafnium metallocenes are part of a large collection of Group 4 transition metal metallocene catalysts that are used worldwide in the production of polyolefin resins like polyethylene and polypropylene.
+A pyridyl-amidohafnium catalyst can be used for the controlled iso-selective polymerization of propylene, which can then be combined with polyethylene to make a tougher recycled plastic.